iksi/kirby-commonmark/README.md

 ## Installation

-`git submodule add git@github.com:iksi/kirby-commonmark.git site/plugins/kirby-commonmark`

-Or put the contents of the repository in `site/plugins/kirby-commonmark`.
+`git submodule add git@github.com:iksi/kirby-commonmark.git site/plugins/kirby-commonmark` Or put the contents of the repository in `site/plugins/kirby-commonmark`.
+After that `cd site/plugins/kirby-commonmark` and `composer install`.

 ## License